F-Gray/QCCSRC/README.md

 void  Threads::Thread::SyncThreads(int* nActive);  //Same as SyncThreads() but returns the current number of running threads in *nActive
 ```

 These members allow each thread to know its index, the number of threads running as well as synchronize with one another.
-If some threads return before reaching SyncThreads(), then only running threads will wait, and the overload SyncThreads(int* nActive) can be used to determine how many threads are still running.
+If some threads return before reaching `SyncThreads()`, then only running threads will wait, and the overload `SyncThreads(int* nActive)` can be used to determine how many threads are still running.

-The <i>Threads::RunThreads(...)</i> function has multiple variants. <i>RunThreads(...)</i> functions block until all threads have returned, whereas the <i>RunThreadsAsync(...)</i> functions return immediately after creating the threads, which now run in parallel to the host thread.
+The `Threads::RunThreads(...)` function has multiple variants. `RunThreads(...)` functions block until all threads have returned, whereas the `RunThreadsAsync(...)` functions return immediately after creating the threads, which now run in parallel to the host thread.

 ```C++
 bool Threads::RunThreads(int n, int (*Addr)(Threads::Thread*) );                 //Run n threads at Addr